z3r0stack/static/md/Make_a_Web_Site.md

 1. Bootstrap's grid columns are represented by 12 vertical bars.
 The boxes represent HTML elements.

-2. The words "container", "jumbotron", "col-sm-6" and "col-sm-3" refer to Bootstrap classes.
+2. The words `"container"`, `"jumbotron"`, "col-sm-6" and "col-sm-3" refer to Bootstrap classes.

-3. The element with class "jumbotron" spans the entire width of the webpage, beyond the borders of the grid.
+3. The element with class `"jumbotron"` spans the entire width of the webpage, beyond the borders of the grid.

-4. Elements inside the second "container", such as "col-sm-6" and "col-sm-3" are contained within the grid columns.
+4. Elements inside the second `"container"`, such as "col-sm-6" and `"col-sm-3"` are contained within the grid columns.

-5. Elements labeled "col-sm-3" take up three grid columns; elements labeled "col-sm-6" take up six grid columns.
+5. Elements labeled `"col-sm-3"` take up three grid columns; elements labeled `"col-sm-6"` take up six grid columns.

 <img src="http://www.clipular.com/c/6537072850763776.png?k=h2eoo7RuypHQwgdwqTDPMnXjnWE" alt="alt text" title="Title" />